 To “perjure oneself" is to make false statements under oath knowingly.
 Or it is to sign a legal document known to be false or to contain false statements.
 The false statement must also be related to a material fact.
 That is, it can affect the course or outcome of the proceeding.

-To “perjure” yourself is to knowingly make misleading or false statements under oath or to sign a legal document you know to be false or misleading.
-This crime is taken very seriously because the foundation of the legal system depends on trust and credibility.
-After all, just one sworn statement has the power to tip the scales of justice and dramatically alter someone’s life.
+The seriousness of perjury charges derives from its attack on the truth.
+The foundation of the legal system depends on trust and credibility.
+After all, one sworn statement has the power to tip the scales of justice and alter a person's life.

-Perjury is considered a crime against justice, since lying under oath compromises the authority of courts, grand juries, governing bodies, and public officials.
+Perjury qualifies as a crime against justice.
+Lying under oath compromises the work of an official proceeding.
+It challenges the authority of courts, grand juries, governing bodies, and public officials throughout government and the legal system.
 Other crimes against justice include criminal contempt of court, probation violation, and tampering with evidence.

 Examples of Perjury

 There are many ways a person could perjure themselves.
 In its simplest form, a person commits the crime either in statements made under oath or signed documents.
 Here are some examples: